-Some leaders feel the very term “digital transformation” has become so widely used
+Some leaders feel the very term “digital transformation” has become so widely used and so broad, it has become unhelpful.
+Whether you like the term digital transformation or not, it still has some truth behind it.

-Even though “digital transformation” will look different for every company, it can be hard to pinpoint a definition that applies to everyone.
+Even though digital transformation will look different for every company, it can be hard to pinpoint a definition that applies to everyone.

-However, digital transformation can be defined as the integration of digital technology into all areas of a business.
+Digital transformation can be defined as the integration of digital technology into all areas of a business.
 The result: fundamental changes to how your business operates and how you deliver value to your customers, partners, and community.

 Author and business futurist Greg Verdino defines digital transformation simply as closing the gap between what digital customers expect and what analog businesses actually deliver.